JPMorgan keeps up suspense over metal exchange sale

-LONDON Top shareholder JPMorgan (JPM.N) is reluctant to vote in favour of a 1.4-billion-pound offer for the London Metal Exchange (LME) from the Hong Kong stock exchange, sources familiar with the matter said, and the deal could fail if smaller members also hold out.
+LONDON, June 28 Top shareholder JPMorgan is reluctant to vote in favour of a 1.4-billion-pound offer for the London Metal Exchange (LME) from the Hong Kong stock exchange, sources familiar with the matter said, and the deal could fail if smaller members also hold out.

 Many smaller shareholders have voiced objections to the takeover of the LME, the world's largest marketplace for metals like copper and aluminium.
 If the deal falls through, the potential value of the exchange could fall below 1 billion pounds.